abhishek-ram/django-pyas2/docs/detailed-guide/configuration.rst

 outbox
 ------
-The outbox folder works in conjecture with the ``send-daemon`` process.
-The daemon process monitors all the outbox folder and will trigger a transfer when a file becomes available.
+The outbox folder works in conjecture with the ``sendas2bulk`` process.
+The bulk process looks in all the outbox folder and will trigger a transfer for each file found.
 The path of this  directory is ``{DATA DIRECTORY}/messages/{PARTNER AS2 ID}/outbox/{ORG AS2 ID}``.